microsoft/pxt-arcade/docs/skillmap/space/space3.md

 **Congratulations**

 Now you have a barrage of enemies to combat!
-Don't forget to look at your project on the game screen before you click "Finish".
+Don't forget to play with your project in the game screen before you go.

-Once you're happy with your game, click **Finish** to return to the main page where you can share your game with family and friends!
+Once you're happy, click **Finish** to return to the main page where you can share your game with family and friends!